tryscer/flock/flock-music.md

 *(TAIL!)*

 And then: silence.
 All the musicians quiet up together.
 The crowd freezes.
 It seems we all wait with baited breath…
-	And then, with slow, delibrate motions, the singer grabs the microphone stand and lies it down, close to her.
+	And then, with slow, deliberate motions, the singer grabs the microphone stand and lies it down, close to her.
 And alone, over the dense quiet of the crowd, she sings, softly…

 *(but I ain’t… gonna… feed you no—)*